 - You will want to clean your pump well before storing.
 I would recommend removing it entirely from your bottle and running water through it then putting it back on the bottle.

 - Allow your project to dry.
 It can take 4 to 24 hours depending on thickness.
 You can add more layers after it dries if you would like.

 I put this formula to the test on quite a few materials last week.
-You can see them all in the video below!
+Mod Podge Ultra can be used on many common crafting surfaces including:

-Can’t watch the video or missed some of the information?
-You can also keep reading about the projects and materials that I used below.
+If you can’t watch the video or missed some information, keep reading about the projects and materials I used below.

 Of course, I had to test the spray Mod Podge on paper!
 I used it to make these DIY letter board accessories and I loved both the hold and the ease of use.

 What could I possibly test next…glitter, of course!